The first British annual was

 all British annuals had abandoned almanac‐ and diary‐like elements in favor of strictly literary and pictorial contents

-(Harris, “Borrowing, Altering, and Perfecting the Literary Annual Form”, 7).
+Harris, “Borrowing, Altering, and Perfecting the Literary Annual Form”, 7).

 Along the way to this stabilization of annuals in shared elements of early Victorian ekphrastic print culture, what might now be viewed as transitional publications eshibited devices of engaging a Romantic‐era reader.

-As Sara Lodge has shown, pocket books published shortly prior
+Sara Lodge has shown, pocket books published shortly prior

-to Ackermannʼs Forget Me Not
+Forget Me Not

 combined features of the diary and almanac with the literary and artistic anthology, with the aim

 of inviting reader response.
-In the words of Leigh Hunt prefacing the
+In the words of

 Literary Pocket‐Book; or, Companion for the Lover of Nature and Art